What is Early Childhood Education?

 Step 1.
 Earn Your Degree

-Colorado will accept a bachelor’s degree earned from a regionally accredited school, college, or university.
+Colorado will accept an associate or bachelor’s degree earned from a regionally accredited school, college, or university.
 Acceptable accreditation includes the CHEA and Department of Education appointed regional accreditors such as the Western Association of Schools and Colleges, Accrediting Commission for Senior Colleges and Universities.
 You’ll also need to have completed an approved teacher preparation program.
 Most programs that culminate in a degree include the teacher preparation program, but you will want to be certain any school you are considering includes that program, as you cannot be licensed without it.

 National Online Rankings - Top 25 early childhood associates National Online Rankings - Top 25 early childhood bachelors National Online Rankings - Top 25 early childhood masters National Rankings - most affordable early childhood schoolsStep 2.
 Pass Your Exams (Gain Endorsements)